Cambridge105/liquidsoap-playout-machine/README.md

 - ssm:PutParameter (needed to update the OAuth refresh token from Google Calendar's API)
 - s3:GetObject (needed to get the pre recorded files from S3)
 - s3:ListBucket (needed to get the listing of pre-recorded files in case *checkFilePresent.py* needs to find an older edition)

+## Costs
+AWS costs for running this infrastructure should be very small, but obviosuly if anyone else uses this code, cost optimisation is their responsibility.
+The following costs are expected:
+- S3 Standard Storage for pre-recorded files (in our case this is around 25GB/month).
+There are no data transfer costs associated with S3 as we only transfer into S3 and to an EC2 machine in the same region.
+- S3 lifecycle policy - negligible
+- EC2 on-demand costs - this is optimised as much as possible by only running the instance when required to play a pre-record.
+Auto-Scaling is free.
+- AWS Parameter Store is free for standard parameters, but there are negligble KMS costs for encryption/decryption of the secure strings
+- Route53 - assuming you already have a Hosted Zone to use, the record should be free and DNS queries negligible cost My rough back-of-envelope calculation suggests this is a maximum of about $6/month in our use-case.